Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 Consult with building code or regulations for your country to see how wide footings should extend beyond a pier and how deep they should be.
 The width and depth depends on the nature of the ground, clay, rock etc and also the weight of the gates you intend to hang on the pier.
 Wider spread footings are suitable for softer ground, whereas deeper footings are suitable for rocky ground.

-My regulations specified the footings should be 400mm (16") wider in total than the wall or pier.
+My regulations specified the footings should be 400mm (16") wider in total than the wall or pier on non rocky ground.
 That's an extension of 200mm (8") each side.
 I decided my pier would be 18" square to match the other one, so to make things nice and even, I made my footing 36" wide in total, making it double the pier width (and extending 9" each side).

 The regulations also specified that the thickness or depth of footings should not be less than the extension beyond the structure.
-This made the depth half of 400mm or 200mm (8") which seemed quite shallow.
+Since the regulations specified a 200 mm extension each side, this made the depth 200mm which seemed quite shallow.
 I posted queries on several forums and the consensus seemed to be that 450mm (18") or 600mm was a typical depth that builders used when digging footings.
 Again this depends on the weight of gates and heavier gates need heavier foundations so they don't tip over.
 Also the depth of the hole is important because the ground itself provides a counter reaction (in engineering terms a counter moment) to restrain the pier.
 (Just like putting a post in a deep hole uses the ground to stop it falling over).
-Since my gates were going to be steel framed with bars and scrolls and not panelled hardwood, I estimated they would be less than 100kg (16 stone) each.
-I did some back of envelope calculations and worked out that the weight of pier and an 18" depth of concrete would be well able to counterbalance these gates.
+Since my gates were going to be steel framed with bars and scrolls and not paneled hardwood, I estimated they would be less than 100kg (16 stone) each.
+I did some back of envelope calculations and worked out that the weight of pier and a 450 mm (18") depth of concrete would be well able to counterbalance these gates.

 Digging the Hole for the Footings